Uri Gneezy

-Uri Hezkia Gneezy (born June 6, 1967) is an Israeli-American behavioral economist, known for his work on incentives.
+Uri Hezkia Gneezy (Hebrew: אורי גניזי; born June 6, 1967) is an Israeli-American behavioral economist, known for his work on incentives.
 He currently holds the Epstein/Atkinson Endowed Chair in Behavioral Economics at the University of California, San Diego's Rady School of Management.
 He is also a visiting research professor at the University of Amsterdam and NHH in Bergen.

 Education and career

 Before joining the Rady School, Gneezy was a faculty member at the University of Chicago, Technion – Israel Institute of Technology, and Haifa University.
 He obtained his BA degree with honors in economics from Tel Aviv University, and his MA and PhD in economics in 1997 from the Center for Economic Research at Tilburg University in the Netherlands.

 Gneezy's research focuses on using both lab and field experiments to study how people react to incentives.
 He is an expert in designing simple experiments that challenge our intuitions about people's behavior.
 His work has important implications for the design of incentive systems in various settings.

 His first popular science book, The Why Axis, co-authored with John A. List, discussed how using field experiments can improve our understanding of economic interactions in the real world.
 The book covered topics such as gender and competition, discrimination, and online behavior.
 The main argument of the book is that executives and policy makers may believe they are basing their decisions on data, but often the data they use is not showing what they believe it does.
 To avoid this problem, they need to use data that can directly measures causality to inform their decisions.

 Gneezy's second book, Mixed Signals, published in March 2023, focuses on the signals that incentives send and how understanding and framing these signals can increase the effectiveness of incentives.
 He explains how incentives shape the story we tell, distinguishing between social signaling from self-signaling.
 The book highlights how incentives that send mixed signals often have unintended consequences and how understanding this problem of mixed signals can be used in designing incentives that achieve their intended goals.

 Gneezy has made significant contributions to the field of behavioral economics, and his research has explored various topics, including the crowding out of incentives, gender differences in reaction to competitive incentives, deception, and habit formation.

 In addition to his academic work, Gneezy co-founded Gneezy Consulting, a business consulting company that specializes in behavioral economics.
 The company provides services to businesses and organizations seeking to better understand and utilize behavioral economics in their decision-making processes.

 Gneezy's research has had a significant impact on the field of behavioral economics and has contributed to a better understanding of how incentives can be used to motivate behavior.